Wisconsin Admission Requirements

 Chances of getting into University of Wisconsin Madison

 How hard is it to get into Wisconsin and can I get accepted?
 The school has a 52% acceptance rate ranking it #4 in Wisconsin for lowest rate of acceptance.
 Last year, 22,104 out of 42,727 applicants were admitted making Wisconsin a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 14 percent.
 University of Wisconsin Madison typically accepts and attracts "A-" average high school students.
 Only 31% of those admitted chose to enroll in the school.
+Most incoming freshmen graduated in the top ten percent of their high school class.

 Sponsored by Cappex